samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 * UWP application project
 * Core project

-First three projects contains specific platform code and the Core project is where common logic (shared by other platform specific projects) should be placed.
+The first three projects contain specific platform code and the Core project is where common logic (shared by other platform specific projects) should be placed.

 ### Bootstrapping the Xamarin Forms Project